 To start learning about SQL and MySQL, you will first have to know about relational databases and RDBMS.
-So, here’s a quick overview.
+So, here is a quick overview.

 Check out this MySQL video tutorial for beginners by Intellipaat:

-A relational database organizes and stores data items, which are in a structured format, into a set of tables with columns and rows that can be linked based on common data or pre-defined relationships between them.
-How does this help?
-With a single query, one can retrieve a completely new table from the data that is in one or more tables.
-This also allows a better understanding of the relationships between the data and the capability to make better decisions based on the insights generated.
+A relational database organizes and stores data items, which are in a structured format, into a set of tables with columns and rows that can be linked, based on common data or predefined relationships between them.

 What is SQL?

-One of the significant aspects of using SQL is that with a single command, one can retrieve multiple records in a database.
+One of the significant aspects of using SQL is that you can retrieve multiple records in a database with a single command.

-Reach out to our course advisors, and enroll in Intellipaat’s SQL Course.
+Reach out to our course advisors and enroll in Intellipaat’s SQL online course.

 What is MySQL?

-MySQL is an open-source RDBMS owned by Oracle that performs specific functions/operations and manages relational databases through SQL commands.
-It is written in C and C++ and supports major platforms, such as Windows, UNIX, Linux, and macOS X. It can be installed on a server or even on a desktop.
+MySQL is an open-source RDBMS owned by Oracle that performs specific SQL functions or operations and manages relational databases through SQL commands.
+It is written in C and C++ and supports major platforms such as Windows, UNIX, Linux, and macOS X. It can be installed on a server or even on a desktop.

-MySQL offers the ability to tailor the source code as per requirements and grants multi-user access to databases.
-It is scalable, fast, and reliable, and it offers an easy way to start a low-memory/disk/CPU database.
-It is one of the core components of LAMP (Linux, Apache, MySQL, and PHP), which is an open-source web-service stack.
+MySQL offers the ability to tailor the source code as per the requirements and grants multiuser access to databases.
+It is scalable, fast, and reliable, and it offers an easy way to start a low-memory disk or CPU database.
+It is one of the core components of LAMP (Linux, Apache, MySQL, and PHP,) which is an open-source web-service stack.